lucascbeyeler/zmbackup/README.md

  -a,   --account                  : Execute a backup of only a set of accounts, comma separated
 ```

-To execute a full backup routine, which include by default the mailbox and the ldif, just run the script with the option **-f** or **--full**.
+To execute a full backup routine, which include by default the mailbox and the ldiff, just run the script with the option **-f** or **--full**.
 Depending of the ammount of accounts or the number of proccess you set in the option **MAX_PARALLEL_PROCESS**, this will take sometime before conclude.

 ```
 $ zmbackup -f